Haustle/notion-orm/README.md

 <aside>
 👉 This package is currently still in development.
 </aside>

+**Currently**: working on integration with Next.js

 # Description

-A library to simplify interacting with [Notion](https://notion.so/product) databases/tables via Notion API
+A library to simplify interacting with [Notion](https://notion.so/product) databases/tables via Notion API.
+Giving typeahead support on user specified databases.

 ## Disclaimer
 ### Available Database Features